 If you’re inspired by Stephanie’s story, you can read more of our interviews with career break travellers.
 You may also be interested to read Susan’s article on how travel helps with valuing differences in the workplace.

-You can start planning your travel career break with our ultimate guide, and buy our ebook How to Take a Year Off Work.
+You can start planning your travel career break with our ultimate guide.